Abdo-ka/Swagger-to-dart-route/README.md

 ## Known Issues

-List any known issues here to help limit duplicate reports. (e.g., "Currently does not support Swagger files with..." or "Known issue with paths containing special characters...")
+List any known issues here to help limit duplicate reports. (e.g., "Currently does not support Swagger Json Files with..." or "Known issue with paths containing special characters...")

 ## Contributing